 Get your settlement in writing; an adjuster might promise one thing during negotiations, then go back to a previous offer in the final settlement.

-According to section 34 of the TDI Consumer Bill of Rights you do not have to federal income tax records and you do have to provide any information that does not relate to your claim.
+According to section 34 of the TDI Consumer Bill of Rights, you do not have to provide federal income tax records and you do have to provide any information that does not relate to your claim.